LuigiXHero/OoT-Randomizer-Music-Pack/README.md

 THIS HAS NOW BEEN MERGED INTO DARUNIA'S JOY PACK: https://github.com/DaruniasJoy/OoT-Custom-Sequences

-The only exception is the pop music which wasn't added since DJ only doesn't do those.
+The only exception is the pop music which wasn't added since DJ doesn't do those.

 Various Ports for ZOOTR